What is a Model United Nations (MUN)?

 If I come from abroad, can the MaltMUN Society assist me with finding accommodation in Malta during the conference?

 There are many hotels and hostels suitable for a student budget throughout Malta.
-The Organising Committee would recommend booking accommodation in the Sliema/St Julian’s/Paceville area in order to make commuting to the capital city easier.
+The Organising Committee would recommend booking accommodation around Valletta/Floriana or in the Sliema/St Julian’s area in order to make commuting to the capital city easier.
 However, the organisers are not in a position to actively seek out accommodation for foreign delegates.
 It is recommended to use reputable search engines such as booking.com and airbnb.com to find a variety of accommodation choices.

 I have never participated in an MUN conference before.
 Can I still attend the conference?

-MaltMUN 2016 is suitable for all types of delegates, both beginners and veterans.
+MaltMUN 2018 is suitable for all types of delegates, both beginners and veterans.
 Although it is recommended that you have prior experience, you are most welcome to participate in the conference even if you have never participated in MUN simulations in the past.
-The MaltMUN Society will be offering the possibility of training prior to the conference.
+The MaltMUN Society will be offering Delegate training prior to the conference.
 Date and venue for the training session are to be confirmed at a later date.
 The Society also aims to offer Committee Director training in the summer months, for which prospective delegates would also be welcome to attend in order to get an insight of what chairs look for in delegates when considering them for awards.
 Throughout the MUN weekend there will be plenty of members from the Organising Committee present to answer any questions you may have, while the Committee Directors will be asked to bear in mind that many delegates may be beginners.

 How do I prepare for the Conference?